ACCESS

 Please state your intention to join the Touch Tour at the time of booking.

-YOUNG COMPANY & SHAKESPEARE WALKS - We regret that we are not able to provide Audio Description for these events.
+SHAKESPEARE WALKS - We regret that we are not able to provide BSL Interpretation for these events.

 When booking for this service please make a note in the comments box at check out so that we can best assist you during your visit.
 If you require a free Essential Companion ticket, please call the Box Office on 01483 304384 to arrange this.